kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 3 - Running a Successful Evaluation.md

 For digital services procurements, these assumptions are myths.

-Digital service acquisitions are different — they rely on **communication, transparency, and collaboration** with vendors to deliver the best outcomes.
+Digital service acquisitions differ — they rely on effective **communication, transparency, and collaboration** with vendors to deliver the best outcomes.

 In digital procurements:

-* **Negotiations** at the right time prevent misunderstandings and save time later.
+* **Negotiations** at the right time prevent misunderstandings and save time in the long run.

-* **Strategic discussions** build trust — crucial for high-risk, agile projects.
+* **Strategic discussions** build trust, which is crucial for high-risk, agile projects.

 * **Early negotiations** can clear up incomplete information in proposals.

 * You don’t have to negotiate with everyone — focus on top-ranked vendors to sharpen competition and speed up award.

-Key benefits of early negotiations:
+**Key benefits of early negotiations:**

 * Reduce protest risk by clarifying proposal gaps

-* Correct misunderstandings before award
+* Correct misunderstandings before the award

 * Test vendor flexibility and responsiveness